beenotung/data-template/README.md

 ## Features

 - [x] apply data into dom based on dataset (`data-*`) attributes
+- [x] auto repeat elements if the value is an array
 - [x] fetch and cache html template and api response with localStorage
 - [x] lightweight, [<1KB minified and gzipped](#size)